Logo

 The purpose of this White Paper is to present a 21st century vision and plan for Capitol Lake that integrates our aesthetic values for the Capitol Campus along with our environmental values for a healthy watershed and our social values for a functional and thriving urban landscape.
 This paper seeks to present a reasoned, scientifically-based, holistic approach to a complex problem.

-Background and Why the Call to Action is Compelling
+Background & Why the Call to Action is Compelling

 In the early 1900’s, the State of Washington chose an inspired vision developed by Wilder and White for the Capitol Campus.
 As part of this vision, Capitol Lake was created on the basis of its aesthetic value and ability to transform the downtown into a more vibrant capital city.2